ES-1085/f2025-ds1-project-gold/memo/memo.md

 ### Plot 2: IEP

-Before startign work on IEP graph, we have crated another dataset using general_data_table.
-To create the IEP_data we first mutate datasets that has N/A as IPE, and then we have calculated the mean % Meeting / Exceeding for eahc trimester in every year.
+Before creating the IEP graph, we first built a cleaned dataset called IEP_data from general_data_table.
+We used mutate(IEP = na_if(IEP, “N/A”)) to turn “N/A” values in the IEP column into missing values, and then removed those rows with filter(!is.na(IEP)) so that only children with a recorded IEP status were kept.

+Next, we added a new variable is_fall that is TRUE when the trimester/season is “Fall” and FALSE otherwise; this lets us highlight fall points in the graph.

+Finally, we grouped the data by category, trimester label, sorting number, is_fall, and IEP status, and calculated the mean % Meeting / Exceeding in each group.
+We stored this as Avg IEP Meeting Exceeding, which is the summary measure used in the IEP graph.

 ``` r
 all_year <- general_data_table |>